 3) Read and read to them

 There are many children’s books for learning to read.
-Go for those with wonderful stories of adventure.
-You can look for websites that offer free e-book download, or visit your local library for book sources.
+You can look for websites that offer free e-book downloads, or visit your local library for book sources.

 4) Have them tell you a story

 One great advantage of this activity is the opportunity to read and reread words.
-Short simple stories like “My dog named Storm,” “I have a fish,” “My grandpa’s gift,” “My new toy car,” are real-life experiences that children will like participating in.
+Short simple stories like “My new dog is called Wufu.”
+“I like to fly a kite,” “My grandfather’s gift,” “Let’s buy some food,” are real-life experiences that children will like participating in.

 Write it as the story is being told so you can read it aloud later.
 The purpose is to emphasize some words when you read each story.
 The more you do this activity and the more chances of rereading words also offer bigger chances for your students to recognize words such as I, he, she, like, love….etc.

 Other than learning how to read, they also learn to spell words.
 Increasing children’s willingness to communicate thoughts and feelings makes them eager for more.